Here is what you need to look for: Desktop Metal Inc. (DM)

-Desktop Metal Inc. (DM) is priced at $2.19 after the most recent trading session.
-At the very opening of the session, the stock price was $2.05 and reached a high price of $2.19, prior to closing the session it reached the value of $2.17.
-The stock touched a low price of $1.98.Recently in News on March 15, 2023, Desktop Metal Qualifies Copper Alloy C18150 on the Production System™ with Sandvik Additive Manufacturing and Top Five Global Automaker.
+For the readers interested in the stock health of Desktop Metal Inc. (DM).
+It is currently valued at $2.21.
+When the transactions were called off in the previous session, Stock hit the highs of $2.25, after setting-off with the price of $2.03.
+Company’s stock value dipped to $2.01 during the trading on the day.
+When the trading was stopped its value was $2.00.Recently in News on March 15, 2023, Desktop Metal Qualifies Copper Alloy C18150 on the Production System™ with Sandvik Additive Manufacturing and Top Five Global Automaker.
 Also known as chromium zirconium copper, C18150 is a high-strength, high-conductivity copper alloy commonly used in thermal transfer applications, such as electrical connectors, welding electrodes, as well as other electrical and electronic components.
 You can read further details here

 Desktop Metal Inc. had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $5.28 on 04/05/22, with the lowest value was $1.13 for the same time period, recorded on 12/28/22.